Quantipy/quantipy/docs/API/sites/lib_doc/weights/02_rim.rst

                 26-35       42.23   29.78   29.78   29.78   60.91   60.91
                 36-49       16.61   25.22   25.22   25.22    3.69    3.69

 Both results accurately reflect the desired proportions from our scheme.
-And the same can be shown when looking at the weighted distribution of ``'Wave'``:
+And we can also verify the weighted distribution of ``'Wave'``, now completely
+balanced:

 >>> dataset.crosstab(x='Wave', w='weights_new', pct=True)
 Question          Wave.
 Wave